 With mindfulness training, we reinsert our consciousness back into the decision making process so that we may respond to difficult feelings from a calm center.
 In this way, we prevent ourselves from getting caught by our thoughts and emotions.
 With mental discipline we can self-soothe or regulate our responses and behaviors, as well as weaken the grip of fear and other problematic thoughts and feelings.

 As we have discussed previously, the secret to happiness is engagement with life.
 However, our fears cause us to withdraw from life.
 Therefore, every time fear tells us to withdraw, we carefully reflect on the situation using our new found mindfulness and awareness skills.
 If there is no real danger involved, then we override and choose to engage instead.
-By doing what fear tells us not to, we face our fears and slowly weaken the hold that fear has on us.
-This process is also known as exposure in psychological circles.
+By doing what fear tells us not to, we face our fears and slowly weaken the hold that fear has over us.
+This process is also known as exposure or paradoxical intention in psychological circles.
 Note that for exposure to “work” it has to be a deliberate decision from us, not a forced decision or action.

 For example, when I first started meditation exercises, I developed a fear for meditation.
 Sitting silently caused many uncomfortable repressed thoughts and emotions to rise to consciousness (awareness) and this scared the daylights out of me.
 To face my fear of feeling bad, I deliberately decided to continue with meditation through the feelings of fear.
 Each time I faced this fear, the pattern weakened slightly, then a bit more, and so on until meditation became easier, more comfortable.
 Through repetition, I built a greater tolerance for fear and a greater understanding of the source of that fear.

 From there, I started facing more and more of my fears and in the process I learned more and more about myself.
-I faced the fears of my childhood, including the fear of fear (hypersensitivity to the physical symptoms of fear) and the fear of abandonment, which resulted in hyper approval seeking behavior.
+I faced the fears of my childhood, including the fear of fear (hypersensitivity to the physical symptoms of fear) and the fear of abandonment, which resulted in hyper-approval seeking behavior.
 I faced my internal fears including fear of emotions, fear of self-worth, fear of failure, fear of shifting self-identity.
 I faced my existential fears including the fear of not having control, fear of duality, fear of illness, aging, and death.

 Note that fear is a natural human emotion and it is an intrinsic part of us.
 As such, it cannot be eradicated or fully trained away.
 When we mindfully tend to our fears and repeatedly face them, fear will still arise but it will have a lessening effect on us.